IBM/knative101-eventing/step2/README.md

 namespace/default labeled
 ```

-Knative will then start a few pods in your default namespace to implement broker functionalities, e.g. receiving and forwarding events. you can check them by below command line:
+Knative will then start a few pods in your default namespace to implement broker functionalities, e.g. receiving and forwarding events. you can verify them by running below command:
 ```
 kubectl get pods
 ```